-Complete poems of not more than 250 words or excerpts from not more than 250 words from longer poems may be copied.
+Complete poems of not more than 250 words or excerpts of not more than 250 words from longer poems may be copied.

-A complete article, story, or essay of less than 2,500 words, or a maximum of either 1,000 words or 10% of any prose work with a minimum of 500 words may be copied.
+A complete article, story, or essay of fewer than 2,500 words, or a maximum of either 1,000 words or 10% of any prose work with a minimum of 500 words may be copied.

 One chart, graph, diagram, drawing, cartoon, or picture per book or per magazine may be copied.

 "Special works" for children that combine pictures and have fewer than 2,500 words may not be copied in their entirety and only 10% of the words or not more than two (2) pages of special works that have more than 2,500 words may be copied.

 (2) Your decision to distribute copies in the classroom is spontaneous.

 That is, you thought of distributing the materials so close to the time you have to use them in class that you could not seek and obtain permission for copying.

 (3) Your copying does not violate the rule against "cumulative effect."

 May not copy more than one short poem, article, story, or essay from the same author; more than two excerpts from the same author; or more than three poems, articles, stories, essays, or excerpts from the same anthology or magazine during one class term